lucklab/erplab_selectiveEegInterpolation.m/README.md

 # Selective EEG Channel Interpolation
-Modified version of EEGLAB's EEG channel interpolation via a subset of good channels
+Modified version of EEGLAB's EEG channel interpolation function `eeg_interp.m` that allows the user to ignore a set of electrodes for interpolating bad channels